ArtHitParade

 Three of them have been specifically grouped as a ultimate achievement of the Meules in the catalogue raisonné prepared by Daniel Wildenstein.
 Only one stack is visible in front of a retracted landscape.
 It is truncated either from top or from one side.
 The color emotion is not challenged by that figurative feature reduced to nothing more than a bulky triangle.
 In 1896, in front of one of these paintings, Kandinsky was dazzled.

-Another Meule from that group of three, oil on canvas 73 x 92 cm painted in 1891, reference Wildenstein 1290, was sold for $ 12M including premium by Sotheby's on 11 May 1999.
-It is now for sale by Christie's in New York on November 16, lot 9 B. The targeted price was disclosed at around $ 45M by the specialized press.
+Another Meule from that group of three, oil on canvas 73 x 92 cm painted in 1891, reference Wildenstein 1290 pictured at sunset, was sold for $ 12M by Sotheby's on May 11 1999 and for $ 81M by Christie's on November 16, 2016, lot 9 B. Please watch the video shared by Christie's.
+The image below is shared by Wikimedia.

 1290 Grainstack in the Sunlight, 1891, Oil on Canvas, Private Collection

-1895 The Scream of Nature
+1895 The Scream by Munch

 The Scream by Edvard Munch has every reason to be the most famous image of modern art.